-The chief executive may delay commissioning any reports that involve significant cost or are beyond the scope of the community board or committee that made the request.
-In such cases the chief executive will discuss options for meeting the request with the respective Chairperson and report back to a subsequent meeting with an estimate of the cost involved and seek direction on whether the report should still be prepared.
+The chief executive may delay commissioning any reports that involve significant cost or are beyond the scope of the committee that made the request.
+In such cases the chief executive will discuss options for meeting the request with the respective chairperson and report back to a subsequent meeting with an estimate of the cost involved and seek direction on whether the report should still be prepared.